If you are looking for a huge dog that fears nothing and has a strong will, the Bullmastiff might be just the breed you are looking for.

 Another way to recognize puppy mills is when looking online puppy sale ads.
 If a certain breeder has a bunch of different litters available nearly the entire year, you are dealing with a puppy mill.

-A reputable breeder is actually easy to spot.
+A reputable breeder is easy to spot.
 You will right from the start, notice how he loves the breed, loves talking about it, and all of his dogs are happy when they see him.

 He will also offer you an insight into the litter’s medical history, as well as the history and health tests clearances for both of the parents.